Archive for the ‘inspiration’ Category

 Here’s a rather inspiring commencement speech from J.K.
-Rowling delivered at Harvard this year – a mixture of one part Harry Potter jokes, one part serious message and three parts earnest advice like that from a mother:
+Rowling delivered at Harvard – a mixture of one part Harry Potter jokes, one part serious message and three parts earnest advice like that from a mother:

 Part 1: